 #1 Sir Ken Robinson

 Sir Ken Robinson: Sir Ken tops my TOP 10 in both books and TED talks on creativity.
 Basically, I’m a raving Sir Ken fan, and not without good reason.
 Sir Ken is mobilizing people all over the world to revolutionize the education system.
 He’s a world authority on creativity and education.
-In this talk, he explains clearly and with a brilliant dose of humor exactly how the education system is the first thing to wipe our abundant creativity.
+In this talk, he explains clearly and with a brilliant dose of humor exactly how the education system is the first thing to wipe out our abundant creativity.
 This talk sets a great foundation for the ones that follow in the list.

 #2 Sir Ken Robinson

 Sir Ken’s second talk was recorded on TED four years after his initial one.
-His first talk was downloaded over 4 million times, and this one rivals it for being just as insightful, informative and funny.
+His first talk was downloaded over 4 million times, and this one rivals it for being just as insightful, informative, and funny.
 He builds upon the information he shared in his former TED talk, and tells some extraordinary stories to illustrate his point.
 Watching this talk for the fire-fighter story alone would be a worthwhile experience.
-If you want to know just how valid and valuable it is follow your gut instinct and do what you love, watch this!
+If you want to know just how valid and valuable it is to follow your gut instinct and do what you love, watch this!